axelitus/fuel-pkg-history/README.md

 ##### prevent_refresh (type: bool, default: true)

 When set to true this option prevents duplicate entries by refresh.
 What it essentially does is that it does not allow an exact follow-up entry.
-If detected the new entry will be discarded, thus not registering it completely.
+If a refresh is detected the new entry will be discarded, thus not registering it completely.

 ### Driver specifics